-Temple Sinai will be using the online meeting tools from ZOOM for online meetings and classes, especially during the COVID-19 coronavirus outbreak.
+Along with our return to physical presence at Temple Sinai, we will continue using the online meeting tools from ZOOM for multi-access to online meetings and classes.

 Read more or jump to a Quick Start video to get yourself up and running!